-Typical sensations which can be felt by being with toxic people:
+Typical sensations experienced when with toxic people:

 - Fatigue: Struggling to keep your eyes open, especially if they are venting.